raminmohammadi/MLOps/README.md

 The reading materials of this repo was collected from Coursera under the Creative Commons License.

 ## License
+Please ask for permission for using this contents in your clasrrom.
 This repository is open-source and is distributed under the [Creative Commons License](LICENSE).
 Please review the license for more details on how you can use and share the content within this repository.

 ## 🌟 Star History